 You can set the priority for these devices by changing the order of their entries in the configuration file.
-If none of the audio devices that are accessible to the endpoint match the device names in the configuration file, the SDK will pick up the first available devices from the WebRTC lists for audio devices.
+If none of the audio devices that are accessible to the endpoint match the device names in the configuration file, the SDK will pick up the device configured as the Default Communication Device in Windows.